noseka1/service-mesh-kustomization/README.md

 ### Verifying the Bookinfo installation

-Obtain a hostname of the Istio ingress route:
+Obtain a hostname of the Istio ingress route that was created automatically by Istio OpenShift Routing:

 ```
 $ oc get route \